If you’re looking for a crowd-pleasing treat that can be made quickly, try making these Pumpkin Spice Cookie Bars.

 The last time I went to Second Cup (a Canadian coffee shop) I tried something called a Magic Cookie Bar.
 Have you heard of these?
 Apparently, they are a popular treat made with graham, condensed milk, chocolate chips, nuts and coconut.
 The treat was created by Eagle Brand in the 1960’s, and was formerly known as the “Hello Dolly”.

-My dad needed to take some treats into work for a bake sale this week, so we made cookie bars.
-But not just any cookie bars – these are Pumpkin Spice Cookie Bars!
+My dad needed to take some treats into work for a bake sale this week, so we made pumpkin spice cookie bars.

 I thought it would be nice to add some festive pumpkin flavour to the original Eagle Brand recipe.
 So, we stirred in some pumpkin pie filling into the condensed milk, and added just a touch of pumpkin spice to the graham base.
 After that, all we had to do was assemble the layers and bake-off a few trays.